lootcopper/loottradingbot/README.md

-A stock predicting bot I made, Works very well with MSFT and SPY.
+A stock predicting bot, Works very well with MSFT and SPY.